apache/druid/integration-tests/README.md

 the given class/package from the "AllSerializedTests" test tag section and including it in the "AllParallelizedTests" test tag section in integration-tests/src/test/resources/testng.xml
-Please be mindful when adding tests to the "AllParallelizedTests" test tag that the tests can run in parallel with other tests at the same time. i.e. test does not modify/restart/stop the druid cluster or other dependecy containers, test does not use excessive memory straving other concurent task, test does not modify and/or use other task, supervisor, datasource it did not create.
+Please be mindful when adding tests to the "AllParallelizedTests" test tag that the tests can run in parallel with other tests at the same time. i.e. test does not modify/restart/stop the druid cluster or other dependency containers, test does not use excessive memory starving other concurent task, test does not modify and/or use other task, supervisor, datasource it did not create.